aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 ### AXI-4 for Inbound PCIe Transactions (Shell is Master, CL is Slave, 512-bit) -- DMA_PCIS interface

-This AXI-4 bus is used for PCIe transactions mastered by the instance and targeting AppPF BAR4.
+This AXI-4 bus is used for:
+* PCIe transactions mastered by the instance and targeting AppPF BAR4
+* DMA transactions (if enabled)

 It is a 512-bit wide AXI-4 interface.

 A read or write request on this AXI-4 bus that is not acknowledged by the CL within a certain time window, will be internally terminated by the Shell.
-If the time-out error happens on a read, the Shell will return `0xDEADBEEF` data back to the instance.
+If the time-out error happens on a read, the Shell will return `0xFFFFFFFF` data back to the instance.
 This error is reported through the Management PF and can be retrieved by the AFI Management Tools metric reporting APIs.

-If DMA is enabled this interface also has DMA traffic targeting the CL.

-Currently, this interface only supports a read data interleaving depth of 2.
-All the transactions targeting AppPF BAR4 will have the same AXI ID and all the DMA traffic targeting the CL will have the same AXI ID.
-So the read data interleaving depth of 2 should be good.
+Refer to  [DMA_PCIS Interface Timeout Details](#pcis_timeout_details) and [HOWTO_detect_shell_timeout.md](./HOWTO_detect_shell_timeout.md) for more details.

 The AXI ID can be used to determine the source of the transaction:
 - 0x20 : PCI Interface